aritraray120/To-Do/README.md

 - Add tasks to your to-do list
 - Delete tasks when no longer needed
 - Mark tasks as done with a single click
-- Responsive design for seamless use across devices

 ## Technologies Used